kb-dk/ds-license/README.md

 ## Configuration of the Ds-license

 ### Property: license_solr_servers
 The configuration requires at least one Solr server for the property 'license_solr_servers'.
-Several Solr servers must be seperated by commas.
 When filtering IDs all Solr servers will be called for filtering and each will be called with all IDs.

 ### Property: license_solr_filter_field
 The Solr field used for filtering.
 Multivalued fields allowed.
 This field must exist in the schema for the Solr servers.